-As Microsoft continues to encourage organizations to transition from Microsoft Teams to Skype for Business, the time to plan an effective adoption strategy is now!
+As Microsoft continues to encourage organizations to transition from Skype for Business to Microsoft Teams, the time to plan an effective adoption strategy is now!
 Organizations today may be unsure of what the options are and where to start, but this guide will provide all the answers you need to successfully transition your organizations from Skype for Business to Microsoft Teams!

 Technical Support for Transitioning Users

 When it comes to the technical side of sunsetting Skype for Business and transitioning users to Microsoft Teams, you need to consider (in addition to what your different options are along the journey) how interop works between those two environments, and what that ultimately feels like for the users?
 You also need to consider how the transition effects admins.
 How do you deal with this on a user by user, group by group basis?
 We’ll dive into all of this!

 There are three phases for using Skype for Business and Microsoft Teams side-by-side.
 Microsoft will sometimes call them coexistence modes, and when they say coexistence, they’re referring to the coexistence between Skype for Business and Microsoft Teams as a user.

 In the first mode, you would use Skype for Business and Microsoft Teams side by side.
 You would have full functionality for both.
 Then you’ve got options to go all-in on a single client—in this case, Skype for Business.
 So, if you’re still Skype for Business-only and not ready for Teams yet, this is where you begin your journey.